swift-lang/swift-k/libexec/log-processing/README.txt

 .
 Build up a completed data file:
 +
 ------------------------------------------
-./cpu-job-completed.pl < swift-run.norm > completed.data
+./cpu-job-complete.pl < swift-run.norm > completed.data
 ------------------------------------------
-TODO: This file: cpu-job-completed seems to be missing

 .
 Plot with the JFreeChart-based plotter in usertools/plotter:
 +